Fliplet/fliplet-cli/docs/API/fliplet-core.md

 This feature allows you to run an operation (even asynchronously) and store its result so that future calls to the function will instantly resolve the Promise instead of waiting for the result.

+If the data is already in cache at the time of running the call, your promise will be resolved instantly.
+However, when the cache is about to expire (if an expiration has been set) it will automatically attempt to renew the cache in background.

 `Promise<result> = Fliplet.Cache.get(key, fetchData)`

 ```js